cvtqx/Flashcard-app/README.md

 # Flashcard-app
-Thinkful Capstone project - React
+Front-end project based on React

 ## About